The Derived Deligne Conjecture: Introduction

+In the 2000s, derived $A_\infty$-algebras were introduced as a bigraded generalization of $A_\infty$-algebras in order to bypass the restrictive projectivity assumptions that are often required when working with classical $A_\infty$-algebras.
+The key difference is that derived $A_\infty$-algebras carry an additional degree which allows for internal projective resolutions.
+Of course, carrying another degree comes with multiple practical challenges, creating the need for particularly careful theoretical foundations in order to generalize the Deligne conjecture theorems to the derived context.
+We start by showing that indeed, under mild boundedness assumptions, any operad $\OO$ with a derived $A_\infty$-multiplication carries linear maps $M_{ij}:(S\s\OO)^{\otimes j}\to S\s\OO$, satisfying the derived $A_\infty$-algebra axioms.

-\begin{manualtheorem}{C} For any operad $\OO$ with a derived $A_\infty$-multiplication there are linear maps $M_{ij}:(S\s\OO)^{\otimes j}\to S\s\OO$, satisfying the derived $A_\infty$-algebra axioms. \end{manualtheorem} The next result is \Cref{bigradedtheorem}, which generalizes \Cref{theorem} to the derived setting.
-More precisely, \begin{manualtheorem}{D} There is a morphism of derived $A_\infty$-algebras $\Phi:S\s\OO\to S\s\End_{S\s\OO}$. \end{manualtheorem} As a consequence of this theorem we obtain a new version of the Deligne conjecture, \Cref{dainftydeligne}, this time in the setting of derived $A_\infty$-algebras.
-For this we also introduce a derived version of $J$-algebras. \begin{manualtheorem}{E} The Hochschild complex $S\s\End_{S\s\OO}$ of an operad with a derived $A_\infty$-multiplication has a structure of derived $J$-algebra. \end{manualtheorem} We finish the article in \Cref{future} by outlining some open question about derived $A_\infty$-algebras and their Hochschild cohomology that arise from our research.
+The next result is \Cref{bigradedtheorem}, which generalizes \Cref{theorem} to the derived setting. \begin{manualtheorem}{C} The brace algebra structure on a suitable operad $\OO$ gives rise to a morphism of derived $A_\infty$-algebras $\Phi:S\s\OO\to S\s\End_{S\s\OO}$. \end{manualtheorem} As a consequence of this theorem we obtain a new version of the Deligne conjecture, \Cref{dainftydeligne}.
+For this we also develop a derived version of $J$-algebras. \begin{manualtheorem}{D} The Hochschild complex $S\s\End_{S\s\OO}$ of an operad with a derived $A_\infty$-multiplication has a structure of derived $J$-algebra. \end{manualtheorem}